Super Duper Chris Cooper, talking about Super Duper Stuff, on Super Duper Stuff!

 If you like technical details you’re in for a treat…

 The design of this ship stuck with me long after we’d finished the game.
-It must have struck a chord with others as it’s been used several other times too.

 I promptly bought three despite them actually being over-costed in squad terms.
 I rocked up to one of my first tournaments with those three Defenders, and it didn’t go that well.
 Rule of cool trumped any sensible list building.
 It would be a couple of years before they were fixed, to such a degree that they then had to take a nerf bat to the back of the knees to get them in line.